-I believe that pro bono legal representation is really important.
+I believe that pro bono legal representation is essential.
 To whom much is given, much will be required.
 In my mind, all attorneys should participate in pro bono work, as such work demonstrates a genuine commitment to our community.

 For those reasons, I regularly provide pro bono legal representation to New Orleans-area individuals and families in need.
-That is, to the extent my schedule permits, I will often provide free legal representation to those who could not otherwise afford.
+That is, to the extent my schedule permits, I will often provide free legal representation to those who could not otherwise afford it.

 Who I Am Outside of the Office

 In my spare time, I enjoy playing the piano.
 I believe everyone is an artist in some way, and my family is full of artists.
-My wife is a full-time ballet teacher and former professional, my brother is a professional modern artist, and my father is a physician, sculptor and artist.
-For me, I find that playing piano enhances my creativity, which extends through other parts of my life.
-Creativity and the arts have greatly enhanced my practice of law, which is in fact an art, not a science.
+My wife is a full-time ballet teacher and former professional dancer, my brother is a professional modern artist, and my father is a physician, sculptor, and artist.
+For me, I find that playing the piano enhances my creativity, which extends through other parts of my life.
+Creativity and the arts have greatly enhanced my practice of law, which is, in fact, an art, not a science.

-And of course I love living in and being in New Orleans.
+And of course, I love living in and being in New Orleans.
 Many of my most favorite memories are at the mardi gras parades with my nieces, nephews, and godsons.
 Our “spots” are on St. Charles at Harmony, and on Magazine at Bordeaux.
-I also attend at least one home Saints game per year, and I enjoy Saturday afternoon walks with my wife in the French Quarter.
+I also attend at least one home Saints game per year, and I enjoy Saturday afternoons with my wife in the French Quarter.

 - Bar Admissions: